mbernwieser/autodarts-caller/README.md

 # autodarts-caller

-Let someone call your score in your [autodarts.io](https://github.com/autodarts/docs)-setup.
+Caller-functionality for your [autodarts.io](https://github.com/autodarts/docs)-setup.
+You can also extend the functionality with [custom plugins](#extending-with-plugins).

-## Installation
+## Installation (in this case on a Rapsberry-Pi)

 ### Install docker and autodarts-caller
 1. Log-in to your raspberry pi via ssh